 The Global Socio-Economic Vulnerability Maps 2019 is a product of the GEM Foundation's collaborative work with the Department of Geosciences at Auburn University, USA.
 GEM is a non-profit foundation in Pavia, Italy funded through a public-private sponsorship with a vision to create a world that is resilient to earthquakes.
-Formed in 2009 through the initiative of the Organization for Economic Co-operation and Development (OECD) Global Science Forum in 2006, GEM participants represent national research and disaster management institutions, the private sector, the academia and international organizations.
+Formed in 2009 through the initiative of the Organization for Economic Co-operation and Development (OECD) Global Science Forum in 2006, GEM participants represent national research and disaster management institutions, the of all GEM Secretariat staff.
+These key contributions are profoundly acknowledged.
+A private sector, the academia and international organizations.